-Another essential fatty acid from the Omega 3 family is Alpha-Linoleic Acid.
+Another essential fatty acid from the Omega 3 family is Alpha-Linolenic Acid.
 This fatty acid can be found in animal and plant sources.
-Your dog’s body can use Alpha-Linoleic Acid to make EPA and DHA, but not very well.
-Less than 20% of the Alpha-Linoleic Acid is converted
+Your dog’s body can use Alpha-Linolenic Acid to make EPA and DHA, but not very well.
+Less than 20% of the Alpha-Linolenic Acid is converted

 The good news is even though ALA supplementation doesn’t lead to large amounts of EPA or DHA production, it does contribute to the overall total and increases a type of fat compound, called a prostaglandin, derived from EPA that helps to regulate inflammation.

 Your dog’s food will probably list levels of omega fatty acids, but it won’t tell you which fatty acids are present in the food.
 If there are no fish oils or fish products in your dog’s food, then it would be smart to supplement their diet with fish oils.

 Even if your dog’s food does contain fish, it’s impossible to know how many of the nutrients survived the cooking process.
 Supplementing fish oils, even just once per week, can have a huge impact on your dog’s health over time.